-Have You Suffered a Swimming Pool Injury?
+Have You or a Loved One Suffered a Swimming Pool Injury?

 Call d’Oliveira & Associates for a Free Case Evaluation!

-There are millions of private and public swimming pools across the country that provide popular recreational activities including swimming lessons, water sports, birthday parties, and swimming just for fun.
-These attractions provide a great place to relax and get exercise, but they can also present many dangers if they are not properly maintained and supervised.
+There are millions of private and public swimming pools across the country that provide popular recreational activities like swimming lessons, water sports, birthday parties, and swimming just for fun.
+These attractions provide a great place to relax and get exercise, but they can also present many dangers if not properly maintained and supervised.
 It is important to be aware of these dangers prior to getting in the water in order to avoid swimming pool accidents and injuries.

 If you are injured at a swimming pool, you may be able to recover for your medical bills, lost wages, pain and suffering, among other losses.
 The amount you will be able to recover will depend on the facts of your case.
 It is important to consult with an experienced swimming pool accident lawyer who can evaluate your situation and get you all of the compensation you deserve.
 Read More.

-Where Can Swimming Pool Accidents Occur?
+Where Can Swimming Pool Accidents Happen?

 Swimming pool accidents can occur in pools on private or public property.
 For example, homeowners may maintain above-ground or in-ground swimming pools on their property.
 Swimming areas are also commonly found at privately owned amusement parks, waterparks, apartment complexes, hotels, motels, gyms, and condominium developments.
 Many states and towns also maintain public swimming pools at parks, schools, and summer camps.
 Swimming pool accidents can occur at any of these locations and lead to serious injuries.
-Many swimming pool injuries occur because of slippery or unsafe conditions.
+Many swimming pool injuries occur because of slippery or unsafe conditions near the pool.

-Who Can be Held Responsible for Swimming Pool Injuries?
+Who can be Held Responsible for Swimming Pool Injuries?

 The owners of properties that have swimming pools are required by law to keep their swimming pools safe for those invited onto the property to use them.
 This is true for both private and public property.
-This duty requires that owners perform the required maintenance of the swimming pool and of fixtures surrounding it, such as walkways, ladders, and handrails.
+Pool owners must perform the required maintenance of the swimming pool and of fixtures surrounding it, such as walkways, ladders, and handrails.
 Swimming pool owners may also be required to post certain warnings to swimmers or provide life guards or other pool attendants to maintain safety.
 If the required safety protocol is not followed and injury results, the owner can be held responsible for those injuries.